Mohammad Jusuf: Supersemar

 On 11 March 1966, Jusuf attended a Cabinet meeting at the Presidential Palace, the first since Sukarno reshuffled the Dwikora Cabinet at the end of February.
 The meeting did not last long before Sukarno, after receiving a note from the Commander of his Bodyguards, suddenly left the room.
-When the meeting was over, Jusuf and the Minister of Veterans' Affairs, Basuki Rachmat, went outside the Presidential Place to join Amirmachmud the Commander of KODAM V/Jaya.
+When the meeting was over, Jusuf and the Minister of Veterans Affairs, Basuki Rachmat, went outside the Presidential Place to join Amirmachmud the Commander of KODAM V/Jaya.
 Jusuf was then updated on what happened and was informed that Sukarno had left for Bogor by helicopter because it was not secure in Jakarta.

-Jusuf then suggested that the three of them go to Bogor to provide from moral support for Sukarno.
+Jusuf then suggested that the three of them go to Bogor to provide moral support for Sukarno.
 The three then went to the residence of Lieutenant General Suharto, the Commander of the Army who had established a position as Sukarno's strongest political opponent.
 According to Amirmachmud, Suharto asked the three Generals to tell Sukarno of his readiness to restore security should the President order it.

 At Bogor, the three met with Sukarno who was unhappy with the security and with Amirmachmud's insistence that everything was secure.
-Sukarno then began discussing options with the three Generals before finally Sukarno then began discussing options with Basuki, Jusuf, and Amirmachmud before finally asking them how he can take care of the situation.
-Jusuf and Basuki was silent, but Amirmachmud that Sukarno give Suharto some powers and govern Indonesia with him so that everything can be secured.
+Sukarno then began discussing options with the three Generals before finally Sukarno began discussing options with Basuki, Jusuf, and Amirmachmud before finally asking them how he can take care of the situation.
+Jusuf and Basuki were silent, but Amirmachmud that Sukarno give Suharto some powers and govern Indonesia with him so that everything could be secured.
 The meeting then disbanded as Sukarno began preparing a Presidential Decree.

 It was dusk when the Decree that would become Supersemar was finally prepared and awaiting Sukarno's signature.
-Sukarno had some last minute doubts but Jusuf, together with the two Generals and Sukarno's inner circle in the Cabinet who had also made the trip to Bogor encouraged him to sign.
+Sukarno had some last-minute doubts but Jusuf, together with the two Generals and Sukarno's inner circle in the Cabinet who had also made the trip to Bogor encouraged him to sign.
 Sukarno finally signed and handed Supersemar to Basuki to be passed on to Suharto.

 There is controversy over Jusuf's role in Supersemar.
-One account states that Jusuf came to Bogor with a pink folder with Supersemar already pre-prepared on a paper with the logo of the Army on it and that there was four Generals instead of three; the fourth General being Maraden Panggabean.
-Sukarno was then intimidated at gun point by Basuki and Panggabean before signing the pre-prepared Supersemar.
+One account states that Jusuf came to Bogor with a pink folder with Supersemar already pre-prepared on a paper with the logo of the Army on it and that there were four Generals instead of three; the fourth General being Maraden Panggabean.
+Sukarno was then intimidated at gunpoint by Basuki and Panggabean before signing the pre-prepared Supersemar.

 Jusuf also managed to get hold of a copy of Supersemar.

 On 13 March, Sukarno summoned Jusuf, Basuki, and Amirmachmud.
 Sukarno was angry that Suharto had banned the Communist Party of Indonesia (PKI) and told the three Generals that Supersemar did not contain such instructions.
 Sukarno then ordered that a letter be produced to clarify the contents of Supersemar but nothing ever came up apart from the copies that former Cuban Ambassador, AM Hanafi collected.